SavioFengGit/WAPT-Dictionary-Attack-with-Burp-Suite-Hydra-and-ZAProxy/README.md

 # Dictionary-Attack-with-Burp-Suite-Hydra-and-ZAProxy
 How perform the dictionary attack with Burp Suite, Hydra and ZAProxy?
+Let's see <br>
-Let's see I show only the important steps required to complete the goal, so i don't explain everything.
+I show only the important steps required to complete the goal, so i don't explain everything.
 # Introduction of the tools
 ## Burp Suite